-This work was supported by the Biotechnology and biological Sciences Research Council (BBSRC) through a New Investigator grant awarded to J.A.
+This work was supported by the Biotechnology and Biological Sciences Research Council (BBSRC) through a New Investigator grant awarded to J.A.
 (BB/P010660/1).
-S.M, R.N., and S.W. also acknowledge support from BBSRC through the same grant and a DTP studentship to S.W.
-J.A. also acknowledges financial support from the Universidad de Sevilla (Acciones Especiales del VI Plan Propio de Investigación y Transferencia).
+S.M, R.N. and S.W. also acknowledge support from BBSRC through the same grant and a DTP studentship to S.W.
+J.A. acknowledges financial support from the Universidad de Sevilla (Acciones Especiales del VI Plan Propio de Investigación y Transferencia).
 This work was supported by the Ministerio de Economía y Competitividad of Spain (CTQ2012-31247, CTQ2016-77270-R) and the Junta de Andalucía (FQM-345).
 We thank CITIUS-University of Seville (MS and NMR services) and S. Carrión Jiménez for technical assistance.
 We also thank Prof. Sten Ohlson for helpful discussions.
+Data supporting this article are available upon request to the corresponding authors.